In 1871, a whaling disaster in the Arctic hastened the end of the U.S. whaling industry as ice shipwrecked 33 whale ships.

 He remembered especially the force of the ice: “There is within it a power which cannot be expressed and can only be partially comprehended,” he wrote.

-Capt.
-Thomas Williams, with his wife and children, set sail from New London on Nov.
-24, 1870, for the South Pacific and Japan.
+His father, Capt.
+Thomas Williams, had set sail with his family from New London on Nov.
+24, 1870.
+They headed for the South Pacific and Japan.
 On April 10, 1871, they left Yokohama for the Bering Sea, where they would hunt bowhead whales.

 The Monticello formed a fleet of 40 whaling ships spread out in a 60-mile line.